spryker/spryker-docs/docs/scu/dev/how-the-spryker-code-upgrader-works.md

 ### 4. Commits the changes

-Upgrader tool commits the changes in the `composer.json` and `composer.lock` files to the branch.
+The Upgrader tool commits the changes in the `composer.json` and `composer.lock` files to the branch.

 ### 5. Pushes the changes